 If Yes, you will enjoy this guidebook on ‘Excel Vlookup Formulas’ – VLOOKUP, HLOOKUP, MATCH & INDEX.

 If you’ve undone something and you want to Redo your Action, you have got the Redo Shortcut key.
 In order to redo something, you’ve undone, you need to press Ctrl+Y which the keyboard shortcut key for Redo or press F4.
 (In case, if F4 fails to work, you’ll need to press the F-Lock key or the Fn Key and then Press F4).

 While using the mouse, make sure that you click on the Quick Access Toolbar.
-(Redo Button will appear after an Action has been undone.)
+(Redo Button appears after an Action has undone.)

 While you Redo an action on Mac

-In order to Redo an action or Redo something that has been undone, you’ll need to press ⌘ + Y.
+In order to Redo an action or Redo something that has undone, you’ll need to press ⌘+Y.